sag-gov-integration-unit/webmethods-container-deployments/kubernetes/api_management/apistack-clustered/README.md

  ![Deployment](./images/deployment_goal.png)

+---

 ## Prep steps

-### Step 1) Install Helm CLI, and Add the Software AG Government Solutions HelmChart
+### 1) Install Helm CLI, and Add the Software AG Government Solutions HelmChart

 We'll be using Helm to deploy the Software AG product stacks into our cluster.